mockoon/mockoon.com/content/tutorials/use-global-variables-state.md

 > 📘 Head over to the [global variables documentation](/docs/latest/variables/global-variables/) where you will find more examples.

+## 3. Clear the global variables

+To clear all the global variables, use the `PURGE /mockoon-admin/global-vars` or `POST /mockoon-admin/global-vars/purge` endpoints from the [admin API](docs:admin-api/global-variables).

-## 3. An example use case: user authentication
+## 4. An example use case: user authentication

 Let's see how to use global variables to simulate a simple **user authentication workflow**.
 We will create two routes: one to log in and one to get the user's profile.
 We will use a global variable to store a boolean value indicating if the user is authenticated.